United Nations Convention against Cybercrime

-The United Nations Convention against Cybercrime (Hanoi Convention) is a treaty to facilitate international cooperation in the enforcement of cybercrime laws.
+The United Nations Convention against Cybercrime, also known as the Hanoi Convention, is a treaty to facilitate international cooperation in the enforcement of cybercrime laws.
 It was proposed by Russia in 2017 and adopted by the General Assembly in December 2024 amid resistance from human rights organizations.
 NGOs, academics, technology companies, and policy experts have criticized the convention for expanding the surveillance and data collection capacities of repressive governments without human rights safeguards.
 Complaints focus on its vague definition of cybercrime, which can include any crime committed using technology, as well as the way it defers to individual countries, including those with a record of human rights abuses, to determine how to protect human rights.

-The signing ceremony and high-level conference are being held in Hanoi, Vietnam, at the National Convention Center.
-By the first day, the treaty has attracted 65 national signatories and endorsements, which include Western democracies like the Czech Republic and Australia.
-This treaty is the first to be signed in Vietnam and the first to be named after a Vietnamese location.
+The signing ceremony was held in Hanoi, Vietnam in October 2025.
+As of May 2026 there are 74 signatories, but has only been ratified by Qatar, Azerbaijan, and Vietnam.